 That’s in motion thanks to the Ohio State University (OSU), Nationwide Children’s Hospital and JobsOhio, who created the Columbus Innovation District in 2021 on OSU’s West Campus.
 With $1.1 billion in real estate and research development, the District anticipates creating up to 20,000 new STEM-related jobs and a $3 billion impact on Ohio’s economy over the next ten years.

 Investments like this are a better bet today than they were a decade ago, thanks in part to the growth of the innovation ecosystem around Central Ohio.
 Some credit for that goes to the area’s growing venture funds, foremost among them being Drive Capital.
 Founded by Silicon Valley veterans, the firm has been a catalyst for area startup and the life sciences industry.
 Today, Drive is Ohio’s first $1 billion venture fund with no slowing down in sight.

 As it turns out, Drive sees in the Columbus Region what so many others have come to see themselves – no coasts, no problem.

-Contact our experienced team to see how we can help your company become a part of the Columbus Region’s diverse and steady growth.
+Contact our experienced economic development team to see how we can help your company become a part of the Columbus Region’s diverse and steady growth.